epicodus-codereview/Dictionary-10/README.md

 # _Dictionary_

-##### _Dictionary with Two classes, 8/14/2015_
+##### _Dictionary with Two Classes, 8/14/2015_

 #### By _**Yelena Nedelko**_

 ## Description

-_The goal of this application was to make two classes: one for Word, and one for Definition.
-The homepage of the app should list out all of the words, and let you click on them to view all of their definitions.
-A user should be able to add a word, and when viewing a word, be able to add one or more definitions._
+_The goal of this application was to make a storage for a Dictionary.
+The code has two classes: one for Word, and one for Definition.
+The homepage of the app lists all words added by the user.
+A user will be able to add a word, and when viewing a word, will be able to add one or more definitions._

+## Link to Heroku:

+_Please view the live site here: https://calm-basin-8344.herokuapp.com/_

 ## Setup

+* _clone repository_
-* _bundle_
+* _$ bundle_
-* _ruby app.rb_
+* _$ ruby app.rb_

 ## Technologies Used

+* _Ruby v2.2.2_
 * _Sinatra_
+* _Bootstrap_

 ### Legal